NFYK15002U Advanced Methods in Applied Statistics

 MSc Programme in Environmental Science

 The course will offer the practical knowledge and hands-on experience in computational analysis of data in all frontier physics research, with particular relevance for particle physics, astrophysics, and cosmology.
-Lectures, examples, and exercises will be administered via computer demonstration, mainly using the python or C/C++ coding languages.
+The course content is based on statistical methods and does not require a specific or broad physics background.
+It is therefore applicable for many non-physics disciplines in the physical sciences.
+Lectures, examples, and exercises will be administered via computer demonstration, mainly using the python coding language.

-A subset of the course will focus on the analysis features relevant to the specific graduate research topics and interests of the enrolled students.
+A subset of the course may focus on the analysis features, but not the the science, relevant to the specific graduate research topics and interests of the enrolled students.

-- Be familiar with multiple machine learning algorithms and multivariate analysis techniques
+Be familiar with some machine learning algorithms and multivariate analysis techniques

 This course will provide the advanced computational tools for data analysis related to manuscript preparation, thesis writing, and understanding the methodology and statistical relevance of results in journal articles.
 The students will have enhanced general coding skills useful in the both academia and industry.